dionys93/ety-dictionary/toolkit/README.md

 ```

 ### `etym-flatten [path] [options]`
-Exports the dictionary to JSONL or CSV.
-Delegates to `etym-build-dataset` for JSONL.
+General-purpose export command.
+Delegates to `etym-build-dataset` for JSONL; also supports CSV for data analysis workflows.

 * `--jsonl` — *(default)* JSON Lines output, one record per stanza
 * `--csv` — CSV with columns: `me_word`, `inglisce_word`, `pos`, `conjugations`
 * `-o, --out <file>` — specify output path

 ### `etym-summarize [path] [options]`
 Statistical audit of Parts of Speech and Language Origins across a directory.
-Generates ranked frequency tables and a cross-tabulation matrix.
+Runs a single `jq` pass over the full stream and generates ranked frequency tables and a cross-tabulation matrix.
+POS tags are split on commas so compound tags like `(adj, m n)` contribute to both `adj` and `m n` counts independently.

-* `--json` — emit results as JSON instead of formatted text
+* `--json` — emit results as structured JSON instead of formatted text
 * `-o, --out <file>` — write output to file

 ### `etym-affix [path] [options]`